codeman38/bin-similarity/README.md

 * `-l`: For ranking, instead of using the total number of matching bytes, use only the length of the longest contiguous match.

+* `-m`: Read only this many bytes from each file, rather than using the entire file.

 ## common_subs.py

 This script will do a brute-force comparison of two files to find non-overlapping substrings above a given length which occur in both files, and will print the hexlified substrings along with their offsets within the two files.